zulip/zulip/templates/zerver/help/start-a-call.md

 source video conferencing solution.
 Organization administrators can also change the organization's video chat provider.

-Note that both the Google Hangouts and Zoom integrations require paid accounts with their respective providers.
+Note that the Google Hangouts integration requires a paid Google G Suite account.

 ### Change your organization's video chat provider